Esri/stream-service-viewer/README.md

 Sample JavaScript Stream Service Viewer.

+## Features
+The Sample JavaScript Service Viewer app allows users to:
+* Subscribe to an ArcGIS GoeEvent Server or an ArcGIS Velocity Stream Service by specifying its URL, and render it as a client stream layer on a basemap.
+* Apply a server-side attirbute where clause filter.
+* Apply a server-side spatial filter.
+* Clear observations.

 ## Issues

 Find a bug or want to request a new feature?
 Please let us know by submitting an issue.